+We all have multiple social identities (i.e. race, gender, sexual orientation, ability, class) that intersect and affect our lived experiences in profound ways.
 Given that social identity is defined by context, SIT students often encounter multiple challenges based on distinctions between how they perceive themselves and how the local community perceives them.
 Navigating one's identity in a context in which certain aspects are more apparent or emphasized than those aspects most "seen" at home provides an opportunity for a more complex understanding of social identity.
 We invite students to embrace these moments with curiosity to understand the local context and how our social identities shift in a new environment.
+SIT faculty and staff are committed to supporting students through these dynamics and ensuring our programs prioritize inclusion and social justice and the opportunity to understand these critical issues in the global context.